What is the male-dominated workplace and how deep into the Blue Zone is your workplace?

 - There are quality issues.

-- Problems show up where tasks, functions and jobs intersect or overlap.
+- Problems show up where tasks, functions, information and jobs intersect or overlap.

 - Management doesn’t believe skills are transferable between functional areas or silos.
 People are pigeon-holed and must accept their pigeon-hole.